Introduction: DIY Indoor Outdoor Concrete Lamp 2

 9. Metal flashing http://amzn.to/2hvS7TZ

 I took a piece of foam from a shipping package.
-Cut it to create a cylinder.
-I closed it by taping the side. then cut out a circle to close off one end.
-A paper cup would work as well.
+Then, I cut it to create a cylinder.
+I closed it by taping the side.
+Then I cut out a circle to close off one end.
+A paper cup would work, as well.

 Step 2: Creating the Concrete Form